The Spirit Moves: Part 2: Savoy Ballroom of Harlem 1950s

 Dehn's familiarity with the Savoy Ballroom gave her the perfect setting to observe and record social dancing in its natural environment.
 Correspondingly, Part 2 consists of footage of the general public enjoying themselves on the dance floor.
 By a coincidence that could only have been deliberate, Leon James and Al Minns (two of the best Lindy Hoppers of the era) are in the crowd.
 Included is a dazzling recording of an aerial Lindy contest in which one of the two dancers is always in the air, with the role frequently switching between the man and woman.

 Part 3: Postwar era, 1950s–1980s

-When the Savoy Ballroom closed its doors for the last time in 1958, Dehn choose to depart Harlem as she continued her work.
+When the Savoy Ballroom closed its doors for the last time in 1958, Dehn chose to depart Harlem as she continued her work.
 As a result, Part 3 was filmed at Public School 28 in Brooklyn and the Palladium in Manhattan.
 In it Dehn witnesses a complete revolution in Lindy Hop, from its fall out of popularity in the early 1960s to its revival in the mid-1980s.